Data Analytics

 Every skilled nursing organization is structured differently, from how teams are organized to how data is collected and utilized.
 Some facilities may rely heavily on spreadsheets and manual data entry, while others use more sophisticated (or unsophisticated) tools.

 • Manual Data Collection (Spreadsheets): This can be an effective short-term solution but often leads to data silos, errors, and inefficiencies over time.
-Furthermore, it limits the ability to generate real-time insights, hindering decision-making.
+Furthermore, it limits the ability to generate real-time insights, hindering decision-making and negatively impacting clinical services.

 • Non-integrated Software: Many organizations face challenges when using disparate systems that don’t communicate with each other.
-For instance, if your staffing software isn’t integrated with your census software, you can't generate crucial benchmarks like Hours Per Patient Day (HPPD) or Dollars Per Patient Day (DPPD).
+For instance, if your staffing software isn’t integrated with your census software, you can't generate crucial SNF metrics like Hours Per Patient Day (HPPD) or Dollars Per Patient Day (DPPD), which are vital for measuring facility performance.

 Actionable Step: